Mission: To conduct multi-center pediatric research that improves patient and health system outcomes.

 - A sponsoring PEDSnet member institution is part of the application;

-- Research using existing PEDSnet data and/or data collected from PEDSnet clinical care sites at >1 PEDSnet institution;
+- Research using existing PEDSnet data and/or data collected from PEDSnet clinical care sites at >1 PEDSnet institution; and,

-The expectations of PEDSnet Studies include:
+The requirements of PEDSnet Studies include:

 - Registration with ClinicalTrials.gov for all interventional studies and strongly encouraged for observational studies;